- Cheapest non-owner car insurance companies in Michigan

 Cheapest non-owner car insurance companies in Michigan

-The table below shows the most affordable non-owner car insurance companies in Michigan.
+Compare the cheapest non-owner car insurance companies in Michigan below.

 Company | Average annual premium | Average monthly premium |